Assessment appointments available now!

 Assessment Services

-Our assessment fees are set lower as a conscious decision to improve accessibility for the community.
-All fees below are estimates only and will vary person to person depending on your needs and presentation
+Our assessment fees are set lower without compromising on quality as a conscious decision to improve accessibility for the community.
+Please reach out for a quote or to request a payment plan.

 Autism Assessment